-The Early Career Faculty Innovator Program is currently reviewing submitted LOIs which were due May 1st, 2022.
-Solicitation of proposals and subsequent awards are contingent upon funding.
+The Early Career Faculty Innovator Program is not currently soliciting applications.
+Cohort 3 was selected in January of 2023.
+The next call for LOIs would be in 2024 for a 2025-2027 award.
 For more information visit our FAQ page, and see how to apply on our Eligibility and Application Process page.

 Convergence Research at NCAR

 Convergence research (as defined by the National Science Foundation, NSF) is a means of solving complex research problems with a focus on societal needs.
 It entails integrating knowledge, methods, and expertise from different disciplines and forming novel frameworks to catalyze scientific discovery and innovation.